This isn’t self-improvement.

 It’s something you live.

-The four stages of HERS are woven into everything we do - from 1:1 coaching to group intensives to immersive retreat experiences.
-Each offering meets you where you are and walks you deeper into the work.
+The four stages are woven into everything — from 1:1 coaching sessions to group intensives to immersive retreat experiences.
+Every offering meets you where you are and walks you deeper into the work.

 She’s in there.